 Jimbo Fisher’s birth name is John James Fisher Jr. He was actually the third with that name.
 According to the Dallas Morning News, Fisher’s father was given the “Jimbo” moniker as a young boy by his great aunt, Juanita.
-Apparently, the Fisher family consisted of too many Jims — Jimbo was Jim.
+Apparently, the Fisher family consisted of too many Jims—Jimbo was Jim.
 His father was Jim.
 He had an uncle named Jim.
-Clarksville, West Virginia was basically Jimville for the Fisher family.
+Clarksburg, West Virginia was basically Jimville for the Fisher family.

 “I think we need to have John tested for hearing,” the teacher said.

 “Why don’t you try calling him Jimbo?”
 Juanita suggested.

 Fisher wound up attending North View Junior High School and Liberty High School.
 He then enrolled at Clemson University to play baseball but transferred to Salem College (now Salem University) in Salem, West Virginia.
 And the nickname Jimbo?
 It was there to stay.
 At some point along the line, he even went by “Slim Jimbo” due to his affinity for Slim Jims.

 There, Fisher played quarterback for head coach Terry Bowden—coincidentally the son of Florida State legendary coach Bobby Bowden—and then transferred again to Samford University in Birmingham, Alabama, when Bowden received the head coaching job there.
 He earned 1987 Division III National Player of the Year honors and still holds many school records at Samford.